CVE-2025-29824

 Patch Analysis

 The April 2025 security update adds bounds validation to the BLF metadata parsing routines.
-Specifically, LoadContainerQ now validates that container context offsets fall within the allocated base record size before dereferencing them.
+LoadContainerQ now validates that container context offsets fall within the allocated base record size before dereferencing them.
 Additional checks were added to ClfsDecodeBlock to verify the integrity of sector offset arrays in log block headers.

 The patch also introduces stricter validation in WriteMetadataBlock to prevent writing corrupted metadata back to disk, reducing the attack surface for persistent BLF manipulation.